CIS550-KFPanda/CreditsWorld/README.md

 The goal of this project is to create a website that A&R managers could visit to learn about what type of connections worked in the past, to create more meaningful connections in the future.

+## Website
+The website is now up! https://creditsworld.herokuapp.com/

 ## Server
 To run the server:
 ```